kevinlin1/kevinlin1.github.io/_posts/2019-03-29-Teaching-Faculty-Job-Search.md

 [don't just say nice things about teaching]: https://theprofessorisin.com/2016/09/12/thedreadedteachingstatement/

-My feeling is that strong recommendation letters and a proven teaching record are the most important attriutes for getting your foot in the door.
+My feeling is that strong recommendation letters and a proven teaching record are the most important attributes for getting your foot in the door.
 A strong set of application materials sets up a first impression about your teaching values (and whether those values align with the hiring institution).
 When I was preparing my materials, I chose to emphasize strategies for teaching at scale